ericnjuki/hemedisapp/README.md

     ![Output](src/assets/docs-pics/array-of-item.png)

-    _For other deployment options, google how to deploy ASP.NET WebAPI 2 applications._
+    _For other deployment options, search how to deploy ASP.NET WebAPI 2 applications._

 You can now visit the deployed angular site and Try interacting with the site; Instuctions below: